Meeting Architecture III - FRAGMENTS

 We would very much like to thank our sponsors who have made this programme possible: Allford Hall Monaghan Morris, the Bryan Guinness Charitable Trust, the Cochemé Charitable Trust, the John S Cohen Foundation, Wilkinson Eyre and Bennetts Associates.

 In collaboration with : Accademia di Francia a Roma – Villa Medici, American Academy in Rome, MAXXI – Museo nazionale delle arti del XXI secolo, Royal Academy of Arts

 With the support of : Allford Hall Monaghan Morris, Bennetts Associates, Bryan Guinness Charitable Trust, Cochemé Charitable Trust, John S. Cohen Foundation, Wilkinson Eyre

-For further information and comments, please contact the Architecture Curator, Marina Engel.
+For further information and comments, please contact the Architecture Consultant, Marina Engel.